KhronosGroup/Vulkan-Hpp/docs/Usage.md

 ## Naming convention for Vulkan-Hpp symbols

 All symbols (functions, handles, structs, enums) of Vulkan-Hpp are defined in the `vk::` namespace.
+This can be renamed by end-users to a custom namespace by defining the `VULKAN_HPP_NAMESPACE` macro in the build system.

-The following naming rules apply:
+All symbols have been renamed from the C API in meaningful ways.
+The following rules apply:

 - The `Vk` or `vk` prefix is removed.
 - The first character of function names is always lowercase.